vemonet/libre-chat/docs/development.md

 ## ✅ Run the tests

-Make sure the existing tests still work by running the test suite and linting checks.
+Make sure the existing tests still work by running the test suite, types, and linting checks.
 Note that any pull requests to the repository on github will automatically trigger running of the test suite.

 Run the tests locally: